 Technically older than Berlin itself, Köpenick has a long, historic past, and as of 1920 has become the city’s biggest borough.
-Holding Berlin’s largest body of water, Müggelsee, and rich with forests and parks, Köpenick offers space and nature just on the western edge of the core of Berlin’s creative sector – Kreuzberg.
-Berlin’s beautiful and subdued southwest neighbourhood is a family-friendly, middle-class neighbourhood complete with an old town area for historical flair.
-While it may seem calm and gentle, the area also is home to Arena – one of the biggest venues for concerts and parties.
+Holding Berlin’s largest body of water, Müggelsee, and rich with forests and parks, Köpenick offers space and nature just on the eastern edge of the core of Berlin’s creative sector – Kreuzberg.
+Berlin’s beautiful and subdued southeast neighbourhood is a family-friendly, middle-class neighbourhood complete with an old town area for historical flair.

 With so much water around, it’s only natural that Köpenick would be the go-to place for swimming, boating, and wind surfing.
-It’s a great place to enjoy Berlin’s beautiful nature, but the Spree River also offers some fine German cuisine on a floating log cabin restaurant.
-The SpreeArche serves up authentic favorites like homemade Buletten and potato pancakes with applesauce in its unique little space.
+It’s a great place to enjoy Berlin’s beautiful nature.

 Originally built in 1558, the Köpenick castle is well worth a visit.
 The large renaissance palace sits proudly on an island on the Dahme River and now partially serves as an art museum.
 For a more easy-going experience, you can take a stroll around the old, narrow cobblestone roads of Fischerkietz and find the traditional houses that still exist in the area.

-City centre: Alexanderplatz can be reached by S-Bahn in an hour.
+City centre: Alexanderplatz can be reached with the S-Bahn in under an hour.